HCTLab/pulpito/README.md

 ## Acknowledgments

-* This work is one of the basic pieces for my thesis.
-Thankss to (Javier Garrido)[http://www.hctlab.com/people/person.aspx?user=javier.garrido] for his support and help.
+* This work is one of the basic pieces from my thesis.
+Thanks to [Javier Garrido](http://www.hctlab.com/people/person.aspx?user=javier.garrido) for his support and help.
 * RiscV ecosystem is clearly a new paradigm for embedded systems due to its freedom.
 * However my thesis is based on the idea that proprietary or free ISA can coexist in a same silicon and each ISA can take advantage of the other.
 * (Maybe) Hybrid systems will be considered common architectures in the future...